Cover Painting, Watercolor by Ted Rose

 The bridge is built of sandstone from western Pennsylvania, primarily from quarries in Johnstown and Curwensville.
 Total weight is 440 million pounds (220,000 tons).
 Length is 3,823 feet between back walls of the abutments at the springing line.
 The bridge is made up of two abutments, 47 piers, and 48 arches.
 Each arch is 70 feet long.

 (Photo of T1 Locomotive on the bridge: Ted Xaras.)

 The book details all three bridges at the site, the single-track wooden 1849 bridge, the double-track iron 1877 bridge, and the present four-track (as built) 1902 stone-and-concrete bridge.
-It is currently not available, but may be consulted in libraries.
+It is available through Withers Publishing.